Usmanmd009/California_State_Crime_Analysis/README.md

 ![](crimedashboard.png)

-- Total number of Crime is 293 thousand at the time when this dataset was taken.
+- Total number of Crime is 293 ,000 at the time when this dataset was taken.

-- Total number of male victims is 143 thousand , female victims 123 thousand and 27 thousand for Other victims.
+- Total number of male victims is 143,000   , female victims 123,000 and 27,000 for Other victims.

 - Average victims age is 35 years.

-- Male victims has the higest number of crimes.
+- Male victim has the higest number of crimes.

 - Vandalism tops the list on higest form of crimes followed by battery respectively.